AlexThomas2027/my_first_repo/README.md

-Alex Thomas & Liv MacMillan

- # Dice Betting Game with Hidden Rig Rule

-## Overview

-This program is a command-line dice betting game where the player bets on the outcome of two dice.
-However, the dice may be **rigged according to a hidden rule**, and the player must try to discover the rule in order to win the game.

-For trial runs, players can create their own rig rule to test how the rigging works.

-The player starts with a balance of $100 and can play rounds while observing the results of the dice rolls.
-By studying the roll history, the player can attempt to guess the hidden rig rule that is affecting the dice.

-## How the Game Works

-Each round the player chooses one of three actions:

-1. Play a round – place a bet on the outcome of the dice
-2. Guess the rig rule – try to identify how the dice are being manipulated
-3. Quit – end the game and reveal the rig rule

-If the player chooses to play a round, they must select:

-- A wager amount
-- A type of bet (such as betting on a specific total)

-The dice are rolled and the result is displayed.
-The player’s balance increases or decreases depending on the outcome of the bet.

-The game also displays a history of recent dice rolls so the player can analyze patterns.

-## The Rigged Dice System

-Unlike a normal dice game, the dice in this program may follow a **rig rule**.
-A rig rule changes how the dice behave under certain conditions.

-Examples of possible rig rules include:

-- Always forcing the dice to total a specific number
-- Never allowing certain totals (such as 2 or 12)
-- Forcing a specific total every N rolls
-- Changing the next roll when the previous roll has a specific total

-The player does **not know which rig rule is active**.
-By observing the roll history, the player can look for patterns in the dice results.

-The goal of the game is to figure out how the dice are being manipulated.

-## Guessing the Rig Rule

-At any time, the player can choose the option to **guess the rig rule**.

-If the player correctly identifies how the dice are being rigged, the game ends and the player wins.

-If the guess is incorrect, a small penalty is applied to the player's balance and the game continues.

-## Winning the Game

-The player wins by correctly identifying the hidden rig rule that controls the dice.

-Once the rule is correctly guessed, the game ends and the player’s final balance is displayed.

-## How to Run the Program

-1. Make sure Python is installed on your computer.

-2. Navigate to the project folder in the terminal.

-3. Run the program with:

-python main.py

-The game will start in the terminal and prompt the player for input.

-## Libraries Used

-This project uses only standard Python libraries:

-- `random` – used to simulate dice rolls
-- `unittest` – used to test functions in the program

-No external libraries are required.

-## Notes

-The rig rule is intentionally hidden from the player during gameplay.
-The player must analyze the dice roll history to determine how the dice are being manipulated.

-This creates a puzzle element in addition to the betting mechanics of the game.
+Alex Thomas and Liv MacMillan

+Dice Betting Game

+Overview

+This project is a dice betting game in which the player bets on the outcomes of two dice rolls.
+The main twist is that a hidden rule secretly rigs the dice, and the player must figure out what that rule is to win.

+There are two versions of the game:
+- `main.py` → command-line version
+- `gui_game.py` → graphical version

+---

+How the Game Works

+You start with a set amount of money and play rounds of betting.

+Each round:
+1. Choose a bet type
+2. Enter a bet value
+3. Enter your wager
+4. Play the round

+After each roll, your balance updates, and the result is added to a **roll history**.

+Your goal is to:
+- Make money through betting
+- Watch for patterns in the dice
+- Guess the hidden rig rule before running out of money

+---

+Bet Types

+- Sum → pick a number from 2–12
+- Odd/Even → choose odd or even
+- Hgh/Low
+  - Low = 2–6
+  - High = 8–12
+  - 7 always loses

+Payouts are based on probability, so harder bets pay more.

+---

+Hidden Rig Rules

+The dice are not always random.
+Each game has a hidden rule that affects the results.

+Examples:
+- Always forcing a certain total
+- Never allowing certain totals
+- Forcing a number every few rolls
+- Changing behavior based on previous roles

+You need to use the roll history to figure out what is happening.

+---

+Custom Rig Rules

+You can also create your own rig rule before the game starts.

+This lets you:
+- test different patterns
+- understand how the game works better

+---

+GUI Version

+The GUI version (`gui_game.py`) is the main version of the game.

+It includes:
+- A betting panel
+- ASCII dice display
+- Roll history tracker
+- Result output box
+- Rule guessing section

+It is easier to use and makes the game more interactive than the command-line version.

+---

+How to Run

+Run the GUI version:
+python3 gui_game.py